 Linbrook Heritage Estate is located in Trinity, North Carolina.
-Trinity sits in the northwestern corner of Randolph County, which is situated in the central part of the state, midway between the coastal plain to the east and the Blue Ridge Mountains to the west.
 It rests in the foothills of the oldest mountain range in the United States, the Uwharrie Mountains, and is crossed by two rivers, the Deep River and the Uwharrie River.

 Tours by appointment only.
-Please call at least 24 hours in advance to book your tour.
-Take a guided tour of the elegant 60 room home, one of the largest in the southeastern United States, completed in 2006.
+Please call at least 48 hours in advance to book your tour.
+Please note: Guided tours of 10 or more are permitted throughout the year, however, during the month of December, any group size is welcomed!
+Take a guided tour of the elegant 60 room home, one of the largest in the southeastern United States, completed in 2007.
 Linbrook Hall is located atop a hill with views of the rolling Uwharrie Mountains and contains architectural details found in many 18th century homes.
-See the Neals’ personal collection of antiques from around the world beautifully displayed throughout the home.
+Hear the story of the Neal's and see their personal collection of antiques from around the world beautifully displayed throughout the home.

 Historic Hoover Home